Gisberta Salce Júnior: February 21, 2006

 A day passed and, on February 21, another part of the group returned.
 Salce was outside the tent, lying on some rocks, "with her legs curled up".
 On her legs were “scratches and eccymoses”.
 Salce was still naked from the waist down.

-They thought Salce was dead due to the lack of an answer to the their questions, the pale shade of her face and some "signs that she was not breathing, despite having placed the flame of a lighter next to her mouth".
+They thought Salce was dead due to the lack of an answer to their questions, the pale shade of her face and some "signs that she was not breathing, despite having placed the flame of a lighter next to her mouth".
 That day, they warned other members of the group that Salce had died.

 The next day's meeting was now to "dispose of the body" - because they were scared they would be held responsible, and because "some of them thought that the victim was entitled to 'a funeral'".
 The possibility of burial was ruled out, as the boys lacked the tools to make a hole, and setting Gisberta on fire was also impossible as they feared that the smoke might attract the attention of someone, namely the car park security guards.

 After some discussion, they chose to throw her into an existing well in the building, as it contained enough water to hide the victim.
 Then they agreed to collect all the sticks that had been used for the attacks and dispose of them in the same way.

 Final day: February 22, 2006

 It was 8:30 when Ivo put on a woollen glove on his right hand, gave the other to José Alexandre, and Fernando wrapped his hands in a plastic bag.
 They rolled Salce up in blankets and transported her to the well, about 100 meters away.

 The water line was about 10 meters from the surface.
 The three pushed her inside and Salce was submerged in the water.

 It was this act that caused her death: Gisberta Salce Júnior, a trans woman, Brazilian immigrant, sex worker and homeless person, who lived with HIV, was still alive at this time, and died by drowning, a fact confirmed by her autopsy report.

 The group that killed Salce warned the rest of the members that everything had been resolved.
-The information was passed on to Flávio and from him to the rest of the world: when he returned to school, Flávio told the his Civic Education teacher about everything that had happened, because he “couldn't take it anymore”.
+The information was passed on to Flávio and from him to the rest of the world: when he returned to school, Flávio told his Civic Education teacher about everything that had happened, because he “couldn't take it anymore”.

 The teacher later confirmed in court that both Flávio and Ivo were “very pale” and that “when Fernando also confirmed what had happened, he cried a lot”.
 It was Flávio who gave the authorities the exact location of the well.
 The agents followed his directions, and the corpse was retrieved at 6:50pm.